exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/introduction.md

 ### slice (pure)

-Given a start and an end indexes, creates a sub-array from the array passed as parameter.
+Given a start and an end index, creates a sub-array from the array passed as a parameter.

 The element at the end index will not be included.
-Also all parameters are optional.
-The start index defaults to `0`, the end index defaults to the length of the array.
+Also, all parameters are optional: the start index defaults to `0`, and the end index defaults to the array length.

 ```javascript
 const arr = [1, 2, 3, 4];